The Mace was a popular weapon in medieval times, it was mainly used by the cavalry and was probably an infantry weapon initially.

 Often the Medieval mace would have a spike sticking out of the end of the head.
 The morning Star was also a weapon that could be described as being a Medieval mace.

-Medieval maces usually had long handles that were sometimes made of wood or more commonly metal, mace weapons could be made of bronze, iron or steel, but the most common metal used to make a medieval mace weapon was probably bronze.
+Medieval maces usually had long handles that were sometimes made of wood or more commonly metal, mace weapons could be made of bronze, iron, or steel, but the most common metal used to make a medieval mace weapon was probably bronze.
 If a mace weapon was to be used for any ceremonial purposes it could even be made from gold or silver.

-The Medieval mace was a close combat weapon that was classed as being a clubbing and bruising type of weapon, it was not designed to cut skin and draw blood, this meant that the medieval mace could be used by churchmen or clerics who were not allowed to draw blood in combat in medieval times.
+The Medieval mace was a close combat weapon that was classed as being a clubbing and bruising type of weapon, it was not designed to cut skin and draw blood, which meant that the medieval mace could be used by churchmen or clerics who were not allowed to draw blood in combat in medieval times.

 Medieval Maces were often used in ceremonies by clerics, lawyers and royalty, it was also a weapon that was commonly associated with the medieval knight, used in medieval tournaments in melee and joust contests.

-Medieval maces were believed to have been used in the 10th century and they are depicted as a weapon used by the Normans in the Bayeux tapestry, maces are also shown in the maciejowski Bible of the 13th century and it is known that the Nomads and Turks used medieval mace weapons in combat that had animal head designs.
+Medieval maces were believed to have been used in the 10th century and they are depicted as a weapon used by the Normans in the Bayeux tapestry, maces are also shown in the Maciejewski Bible of the 13th century and it is known that the Nomads and Turks used medieval mace weapons in combat that had animal head designs.

 The morning Star is a type of medieval mace, it combined the mace design with spear points.
-The head of the morning Star looks like a pineapple head, some historians have also suggested that the morning Star was a type of flail weapon attached to the staff by a chain, however this is not the common view taken.
+The head of the morning Star looks like a pineapple head, some historians have also suggested that the Morning Star was a type of flail weapon attached to the staff by a chain, however this is not the common view taken.

 The head of the morning Star weapon can also be described as looking similar to a star with the head being globular and spiked.